cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-quality.md

 Click on the image to view the code on GitHUb.com.
 From there, you can fork the code to reproduce your own project.
 [![Surface Water Sampling Code](https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/SurfaceWaterExampleCode.jpg?raw=true "Surface Water Sampling Code")](https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/ESIIL_stars_dine_water_analysis.ipynb)

+## Heavy Metal Results Graphs

+We chose to look at the monthly maximum readings of each heavy metal as we would not want to drink water where the maximum exceeded the EPA limit.